-If a student is pregnant or should become pregnant, the Program Director must be notified immediately and a letter from the student's physician stating that she can fulfill all the requirements of a Diagnostic Medical Sonography student must be submitted.
-Students requiring a leave of absence for pregnancy/pregnancy related problems, delivery or other medical condition will be allowed to complete the program when they become physically able.
+If a student is pregnant or should become pregnant, it is recommended they notify the Program Director immediately and submit a letter from the student's physician stating that the student can fulfill all the requirements of a Diagnostic Medical Sonography.
+Students requiring a leave of absence for pregnancy/pregnancy related problems, delivery or other pregnancy related medical conditions will be allowed to complete the program when they become physically able.
 Arrangements for reinstatement must be made within a 12 month period and approved by the Directors.